 The acceptance and application of the idea of time zones took almost a century.
-Initially, the world was divided into 24 standard time zones which extend from the South Pole to North Pole.
-However, governments often set time differently.
-They try to reflect not only the positions of the sun regarding the surface, but inner processes within the regions.
-That’s why there are much more than 24 timezones, because every country may have a particular standard time zone, which is convenient for its international cooperation.
+Initially, the world was divided into 24 standard time zones which extend from the South Pole to the North Pole.
+However, due to different geographical, social, and political reasons, the time zones may deviate from the universal standards and recommendations set by international institutions.
+Governments often set time differently.
+They try to reflect not only the positions of the sun regarding the surface but inner processes within the regions.
+Some countries have colonial past and territories miles away from the governing center set in the same time zones.
+Others are extremely large but have only one time zone (China), causing many problems to locals.
+That’s why there are many more than 24 time zones, because every country may have a particular standard time zone, which is convenient for its international cooperation.

-Time Zones on different continents
+Europe Time Zones

-The Europe Time Zone map and more information on european time zones.
+The Europe Time Zone map and more information on European time zones.

 How many zones are there in the United States

 The modern United States is known to have nine time zones.
 The legal system defines them and reflects nine different parts of the United States.
-Subject to the law, there are Eastern, Atlantic, Mountain, Central, Pacific, Alaska, Hawaii-Aleutian, Samoa, and Chamorro zones7.
+Subject to the law, there are Eastern, Atlantic, Mountain, Central, Pacific, Alaska, Hawaii-Aleutian, Samoa, and Chamorro zones5.
 They span all over the country and refer to offsets ranging from UTC-11 to UTC-4 and correspond to the vast size of the United States.

 However, one should understand that some of them are only applicable to certain small territories, while almost the whole country is subject to the six time zones.
 In this regard, an American can outline the following zones, where the majority of the population lives: Eastern (UTC-5), Central (UTC-6), Mountain (UTC-7), Pacific (UTC-8), Alaska (UTC-9), and Hawaii-Aleutian (UTC-10).